wearebraid/griddle/readme.md

 Griddle is for front-end engineers who prefer to do their layout work via "rules inside of stylesheets" rather than "classes inside of HTML templates".
 If you prefer for all of your layout work to occur inside of your project styles then Griddle is for you.
 With a visual overlay that that perfectly matches your design file grid and a set of tools that help you place elements in exactly the right place, Griddle is like being able to see for the first time.

 ## <a name="who-is-griddle-not-for"></a> 🙃 Who is Griddle not for?
 If you're married to Bootstrap's class system or a utility framework such as Tailwind — then this approach will take some adjustments to your mental model.
-Griddle assumes that you're comfortable writing your own styles and creating the sturcture neccessary for your project beyond adhering layout items precisely to your project grid.
+Griddle assumes that you're comfortable writing your own styles and creating the structure necessary for your project beyond adhering layout items precisely to your project grid.

 ## <a name="real-projects-made-with-griddle"></a> 🔥 Real projects made with Griddle
 use `control + shift + L` to show the Griddle overlay in the browser on these projects.
 Note that each project represents a different grid configuration that was derived from that project's design file.

 - [Braid](https://www.wearebraid.com) - Digital Agency, creator of Griddle.
-- [UVA Mcintire School of Commerce](https://www.commerce.virginia.edu) - The McIntire School of Commerce at the University of Virginia.
+- [UVA McIntire School of Commerce](https://www.commerce.virginia.edu) - The McIntire School of Commerce at the University of Virginia.
 - [UVA MSBA Program](https://msba.virginia.edu/) - M.S. in Business Analytics program at the University of Virginia.
 - [Outdoor Dreams](https://www.outdoordreamsva.com) - Bespoke outdoor rooms.
 - [Darsha Academy](https://www.darsha.academy/) - Education program for women in India.
 - [All Source Pregnancy](https://www.allsourcepregnancy.com) - Well-researched and understandable information about pregnancy.
 - [Cosaic](https://cosaic.io) - Industry-leading financial software.
 - [Gardenary](https://www.gardenary.com) - Garden Coaching and education.
-- [Sidecar](https://sidecar.work) - On-demand project and office adminstration.
+- [Sidecar](https://sidecar.work) - On-demand project and office administration.

 ## Installation
 ### Nuxt